| Layer | Description | Example |

 Dumbbell plot

-In a dumbbell plot, each category or group is represented by a pair of dots connected by a line.
+A dumbbell plot compares the values of two data points for each category or group.
+Each category or group is represented by a pair of dots connected by a line.
 The position of the dots represents the values of the two data points for each category, and the line connecting them helps to visualize the magnitude and direction of the change.
 Dumbbell plots are particularly useful for:

 - Tracking changes over time within categories